 Recycling in Wentzville

-YOUR RECYCLING PROGRAM IS CHANGING EFFECTIVE DEC.
-1, 2018
+YOUR RECYCLING PROGRAM CHANGED EFFECTIVE DEC.
+1, 2018.

 The recycling industry has faced significant challenges in 2018.
 These challenges have warranted several changes in recycling collection for cities around the world, especially “single-stream recyclers” like many cities in the St. Louis region.